Packages

 1.3.0

-9. object DateType extends DateType with Product with Serializable
+9. case object DateType extends DateType with Product with Serializable

 The companion case object and the DateType class is separated so the companion object also subclasses the class.